Distributed Framework Construction for Affine Formation Control: CONSTRUCTION OF AFFINE FRAMEWORKS IN 2D

 \subsection{Edge Deletion}

-Note that removing an edge from the original framework $\left(\mathcal{G},\bm{p}\right)$ is equivalent to adjusting the related weight to zero, without damaging the universal rigidity and affine localizability.
+Note that removing an edge from the HAF $\left(\mathcal{G},\bm{p}\right)$ is equivalent to adjusting the related weight to zero, without damaging the universal rigidity and affine localizability.
 Using the parameter $s$ in eq.~\eqref{eq:Omega_u1}, a natural idea is generated to eliminate a certain edge, as detailed below.

 Take the removal of edge $e_{jk}$ between vertex $v_j$ and $v_k$ in $\left(\mathcal{G},\bm{p}\right)$ as an example.
 If we select two suitable vertices $v_i$ and $v_q$ in $\mathcal{N}_j^p \cap \mathcal{N}_k^p$, the vertices $v_i,~v_j$ and $v_k$ can form a triangle, and the regions of the fourth vertex $v_q$ lies in can be labeled by $\mathfrak{a},\cdots,\mathfrak{g}$, as shown in Fig.~\ref{fig:FourVer}.